-So I accompanied at least twice.
+1 capacity was still great.
+It was coming to the Board 2 and we were hearing back that the Director of 3 Performance had been to the Board about additional 4 funding and to get extra help from the region.
+I'll 5 come back about the region that you talked about 16:19 6 earlier.
+I mean, all of that was happening but as a 7 Board we couldn't see progress or anything getting 8 better.
+So I felt it important, as a Chair of the 9 Trust, looking at the risks, that I should go with the 10 Chief Executive.
+We would always have written a letter 16:20 11 to the Chief Executive of the Health and Social Care 12 Board, and through to the Department.
+13 14 So I accompanied at least twice.
 I remember going.
-Mrs. Watts was definitely the Chief Executive on one 16:20 occasion and going to Linenhall Street in Belfast for that, to talk about capacity and demand and Urology. Ι remember -- I am fairly sure I went with Mrs. McAlinden, and I also went once with Mr. Devlin that's all from my recollection - to talk about 16:20 capacity and demand and how we were going to manage this.
-To be fair to those departments we went to -and I remember on top of that we were going to the accountability meeting where we talked about some of these pressures again with Mr. Pengelly, and there were 16:21 other meetings at the Department but those were the meetings that I went to.
-There was always a sympathetic ear.
+15 Mrs. Watts was definitely the Chief Executive on one 16:20 16 occasion and going to Linenhall Street in Belfast for 17 that, to talk about capacity and demand and Urology.
+I 18 remember I am fairly sure I went with Mrs. 19 McAlinden, and I also went once with Mr. Devlin - 20 that's all from my recollection - to talk about 16:2 21 capacity and demand and how we were going to manage 22 this.
+To be fair to those departments we went to 23 and I remember on top of that we were going to the 24 accountability meeting where we talked about some of 25 these pressures again with Mr. Pengelly, and there were ${ m 16:2}$ 26 other meetings at the Department but those were the 27 meetings that I went to.
+There was always a 28 sympathetic ear.
 To be fair, we were received well.
-They understood because they were seeing the report, and our colleagues went before us to see what was it they could do to help us.
+29 They understood because they were seeing the report, and our colleagues went before us to see what was it they could do to help us.
 It wasn't all just money.
-It was actually seeing, as you talked about in the region and the region south, that actually you would have thought helped us, but it involved our consultants travelling to the Southwest Hospital, the new Acute Southwest Hospital.
+It was actually seeing, as you talked about in the region and the region south, that actually you would have thought helped us, but it involved our consultants 16:20 travelling to the Southwest Hospital, the new Acute Southwest Hospital.
 Sometimes it's difficult maybe to explain the geography, but that was a consultant travelling in his time from the Craigavon site to the southwest and trying to deal with that.

-So, it wasn't just getting extra money, we were looking the regional support, what was the region going do about Urology.
-Because it wasn't just in the Southern Trust, from memory the Western Trust had huge problems 16:21 as well, and we know the Belfast Trust had huge Urology problems.
+So, it wasn't just getting extra money, we were looking the regional support, what was the region going do Because it wasn't just in the Southern about Urology.
+Trust, from memory the Western Trust had huge problems 16:21 as well, and we know the Belfast Trust had huge Urology problems.
 The money was one thing, the capacity was another, but there is no question about it - recruiting skilled urologists was a problem.
 We were not able to recruit from the Republic of Ireland.
 I don't recall 16:22 us ever recruiting a consultant urologist from within Northern Ireland, if you know what I mean, from another we would have been trying to recruit from the Sometimes we had no applicants.
 Sometimes would UK. you have had three/four and you would have tried to 16:22 take the three or four.
 One may have been going off for a Fellowship to Australia, Canada, wherever it was.